North East India Christian Council: Youth and Women Assembly

-The Council has Women and Youth Assembly called NEICCWA and NEICCYA having separate functions and administration under the guidance of the NEICC.
+The council has Women and Youth Assembly called NEICCWA and NEICCYA having separate functions and administration under the guidance of the NEICC.
 Each of them meets every two years in Biennial Assembly.
 Women Assembly has full-time Secretary and run a hostel for women.
 Both the assemblies often organize various programs for its members.

 Annual Session/Biennial Session

-The Council meets once every two years in a Biennial Assembly in the third week of May in which each member Church and associate members send their representatives according to the basis of representation made by the Council.
+The Council meets once every two years in a Biennial Session in the third week of May in which each member Church and associate members send their representatives according to the basis of representation made by the council.

 Union Christian College (UCC)

-The NEICC runs a College called, ‘the Union Christian College’ at Umiam Khwan (Barapani), Ri Bhoi district, Meghalaya, 27 km away from Shillong.
+The NEICC runs a college called, ‘the Union Christian College’ at Umiam Khwan (Barapani), Ri Bhoi district, Meghalaya, 27 km away from Shillong.
 It is fully residential and co-educational.
 It offers courses in Arts and Science and Commerce streams.
 It has been placed under the Deficit System of the Government of Meghalaya.
 A Chaplain and a Doctor is also posted to care for spiritual and physical life of the community.
-The College is affiliated to North Eastern Hill University (NEHU).
+The college is affiliated to North Eastern Hill University (NEHU).

 UCC Higher Secondary School

-Along side the Union Christian College, NEICC also runs UCC Higher Secondary School offering Arts and Science streams.
+Alongside the Union Christian College, NEICC also runs UCC Higher Secondary School offering Arts and Science streams.